 Source: Fidelity Investments

-2. Corrections occur regularly, but in the long-term markets continue to move higher.
+2. Corrections occur regularly, but in the long-term, markets continue to move higher.
 During 1980-2018, there were 37 market corrections during which S&P 500 declined on average by 15.6%, according to Investopedia.
-Yet, during the same period the stock market appreciated by 64.8x (or 11.3% per year).
-So if you put $1,000 into the index at the beginning of 1980, you would be sitting on $64,814 portfolio at the end of 2018.
-To be clear, I think chances for S&P 500 to generate the same level of returns in the next 20-30 years are much lower because we now deal with record low yields, higher valuations and some issues with globalisations / protectionism.
+Yet, during the same period, the stock market appreciated by 64.8x (or 11.3% per year).
+So if you put $1,000 into the index at the beginning of 1980, you would be sitting on a $64,814 portfolio at the end of 2018.
+To be clear, I think chances for the S&P 500 to generate the same level of returns in the next 20-30 years are much lower because we now deal with record-low yields, higher valuations and some issues with globalisations/protectionism.
 But, there are still opportunities at the level of individual companies.

-3. Stock prices follow earnings in the long-term.
+3. Stock prices follow earnings in the long term.
 Great businesses are able to generate superior earnings.
-If you owned Wall-Mart or McDonalds or other businesses from early days it would have been foolish to sell them in anticipation of market correction and risk of not buying again if you miss the bottom.
+If you owned Wall-Mart or McDonalds, or other businesses from the early days, it would have been foolish to sell them in anticipation of market correction and risk of not buying again if you miss the bottom.
 Crises generally help great businesses to strengthen their market positions which in the long-term helps to generate higher returns on capital.
-Think about Berkshire and Warren Buffett who currently struggles to deploy his $145bn cash position as most things are expensive and he is competing against aggressive buyers with access to cheap funds (and these buyers earn based on deployed capital, so they are incentivised to spend faster as they are not paid on pure capital commitments / cash).
-Buffett could also accelerate buyback should Berkshire stock fall more which would create more value than buying back stock at current prices.
+Think about Berkshire and Warren Buffett, who currently struggles to deploy his $145bn cash position as most things are expensive, and he is competing against aggressive buyers with access to cheap funds (and these buyers earn based on deployed capital, so they are incentivised to spend faster as they are not paid on pure capital commitments/cash).
+Buffett could also accelerate buyback should Berkshire stock fall more, which would create more value than buying back stock at current prices.
 I sometimes think of stocks like boats in a sea race.
-A well built boat with great captain in charge will be the fastest to reach its destination, while weather conditions can occasionally slow it down, but occasionally help her to sail faster.
-The key is to chose the most robust boat that would not crash during the storm and the most experienced, trust worthy crew who would do their best to avoid wreckage.
+A well-built boat with the great captain in charge will be the fastest to reach its destination, while weather conditions can occasionally slow it down but occasionally help her to sail faster.
+The key is to choose the most robust boat that would not crash during the storm and the most experienced, trustworthy crew that would do their best to avoid the wreckage.

 4. Inflation is a big risk for cash.
-Another problem with selling stocks due to expected market correction is that the value of your cash position may be eroded by inflation, in other words you cannot preserve you purchasing power.
+Another problem with selling stocks due to expected market correction is that the value of your cash position may be eroded by inflation; in other words, you cannot preserve your purchasing power.
 If we indeed face higher inflation, then owning strong consumer brands that can relatively easy pass inflation to consumers and do not need to invest more into their business (don’t run large fixed assets).
-I also recommend to re-read Buffett’s 1977 article which I have in My Library.
+I also recommend to re-read Buffett’s 1977 article, which I have in My Library.

 Otherwise, I plan to focus on finding great companies that are attractively priced, learn more about various sectors and managers - just as I have been doing before and spend little time trying to guess about the next move by the market.
 I think returns on my time spent on researching businesses and sectors would be much higher compared to time spent worrying and guessing.